Skip to content

 Local agent chatsanctum chatOn-demand

-Audit log of every action~/.sanctum/logs/ with bounded rotationBounded at 50 MB per service
+Audit log of every action~/.sanctum/logs/ with bounded rotationRolls at 10 MB per file

-Credentials in macOS Keychainsecurity find-generic-password -s sanctum/...Until you rotate them
+Credentials in macOS Keychainsecurity find-generic-password -a sanctum-backup -s sanctum-backup-keyUntil you rotate them

 No phone-home.
-Nothing leaves your Mac unless you explicitly configured a cloud backup target (which you did, for backups, encrypted with a key only you control).
+Nothing leaves your Mac unless you configured a cloud backup target — encrypted with a key only you control.

 ”Your Command Line Tools are too outdated”